Francesca Street, CNN

 And in 2008, their life took a new turn when the family moved to Nicosia, Cyprus, for Steggall's UN work.

 Still, the decision to up sticks to Cyprus wasn't an easy one.
 Their youngest son was only six months old at the time.
-Plus, Honour says she's the more risk-averse of the two, and she wasn't sure at first.
+Plus, Dina says she's the more risk-averse of the two, and she wasn't sure at first.
 But after a long conversation, the couple decided to go for it.

 In Nicosia, the couple struggled with a bit of culture shock at first, but eventually made good friends, embracing the Mediterranean lifestyle, pleased their kids were growing up among beautiful scenery and sunshine.

 "I think it changed our mindset a lot about what kind of life we could have," says Richard.